temporalio/documentation/docs/node/package-initializer.md

 - Compile the project with one of the commands above
 - Download, install, and run the [Temporal server][local-server] via docker-compose
 - Start the worker `node lib/worker`
-- In a new terminal, use the provided client to start a workflow `node lib/worker/test.js`
+- In a new terminal, use the provided client to start a Workflow `node lib/worker/test.js`

 [ts-project-references]: https://www.typescriptlang.org/tsconfig#references
 [npm-init]: https://docs.npmjs.com/cli/v6/commands/npm-init